 Your night at the ball can start ending differently.
 In plain terms, with very clear changes in diet and lifestyle, these symptoms that we have been told we will be stuck with our whole lives can be diminished.
 By honoring the hormonal interrelationships of our bodies and the nutrients they require to dance their beautiful dance.

 And although these steps might seem like a lot to tackle, I am going to help break them down for you in doable steps through this series, every Tuesday for the next 5 weeks:

 - Optimize your liver and organs of elimination

 - Align your lifestyle with the natural hormonal changes of your body

-If you decide to grab my hand and have this dance with me, you might see that with some dance practice your symptoms might start to decrease as well (disclaimer: as a clinical herbalist and holistic nutrition consultant, I do not diagnose, treat, prevent, or cure disease and I do not pretend, nor would I want to, that I am a medical doctor)!
+If you decide to grab my hand and have this dance with me, you might see that with some dance practice you’ll get relief from PMS as your symptoms might start to decrease as well (disclaimer: as a clinical herbalist and holistic nutrition consultant, I do not diagnose, treat, prevent, or cure disease and I do not pretend, nor would I want to, that I am a medical doctor)!

 So, may I have this dance?!?!

 For today, I want to give you a week to sit with two facts:

 - PMS is not mandatory

 - It can be controlled by something other than medicine – there is hope and freedom to be found!